StevenClontz/clontz.org/pages/puzzles/puzzle-types.md

 Examples include jigsaw puzzles, nail puzzles, Rubik's Cubes.

 Probably the most common variant of puzzle; I expect most puzzlers consider a jigsaw piece as the "logo" for puzzling.
-Not much else to say here.
+These can be solved through trial-and-error, but particularly for Rubik's cube-type puzzles there can be mathematical/logical methods for a solution as well.

 ## Logic Puzzles